How to do DIY swimming pool maintenance…

 A flocculant is a chemical that is added to the pool water that causes flocculation, basically causing the dirt particles to coagulate into larger clusters that are large enough to be caught in the pool filter.
 This improves the filters efficiency for capturing smaller dirt particles so they don’t return to your pool water — thus they aren’t getting in your eyes and mouth when you swim.

 Cleaning Filters and Back Washing Sand Filters

-Regular removal of filters for washing them is important to keep them from clogging, it also helps reduce unwanted load on the pump system which will rack up higher electric bills, but more importantly they keep pool water clean.
+Regular removal of filters for washing them is important to keep them from clogging, it also helps reduce the unwanted load on the pump system which will rack up higher electric bills, but more importantly, they keep pool water clean.

 Some owners will clean filters weekly to keep the job smaller, others will wait until it’s too late then regret it – this also tends to lead to premature filter replacement.
 Really, it’s your pool so you decide what works best for you.

 My pool has a sand filter so I backwash it weekly.
 I once saw my sand filter explode because the pressure got too high – lesson learned for my procrastination, and it cost me $1000 to replace it.

 Don’t forget to backwash your pool so your sand filter doesn’t bust!

 Cyanuric Acid is a common type of pool water stabilizer and is added to new water, or as required.